 PARTICULARS OF CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO

 Particulars of statement under Rule 8 of Companies (Accounts) Rules 2014 forconservation of Energy Technology absorption are not given as the Company has notundertaken any manufacturing activity.
-During the year under review the total foreignexchange expenditure of your Company was Rs.
-23.59 lakhs (previous year Rs.
-22.97 lakhs).
+During the year under review the total foreignexchange earnings and expenditure of your Company was NIL and ?
+16.97 lakhs respectively(previous year NIL and ?
+24.95 lakhs respectively).

 STATUTORY AUDITORS THEIR REPORT AND NOTES TO FINANCIAL STATEMENTS

 In terms of Section 204 of the Companies Act 2013 and Rules made there under the Boardhas appointed M/s.
 K. Arun & Co.
-Company Secretaries to conduct Secretarial Audit forthe Financial Year 2015-16.
-The Secretarial Audit Report for the financial year ended 31stMarch 2018 is annexed herewith marked as Annexure iii to this Report.
-The SecretarialAudit Report for the financial year ended 31st March 2016 does not containany qualification reservation or adverse remark.
+Company Secretaries to conduct Secretarial Audit forthe Financial Year 2017-18.
+The Secretarial Audit Report for the financial year ended 31stMarch 2018 is annexed herewith marked as ANNEXURE-III to this Report.
+The SecretarialAudit Report for the financial year ended 31st March 2018 does not contain anyqualification reservation or adverse remark.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Director Retiring by Rotation

 As approved by the Board of Directors of your Company the Company has in place aNomination & Remuneration Policy containing the criterial for determiningqualifications positive attributes and independence of a Director and policy relating toremuneration for Directors Key Managerial Parsonnel and other employees.
-The Nomination& Remuneration for Directors Key Managerial Personnel and other employees of theCompany is available on your Companys website www.shristicorp.com and a link to the saidPolicy has been provided elsewhere in this Annual Report.
+The Nomination& Remuneration for Directors Key Managerial Personnel and other employees of theCompany is available on your Company's website www.shristicorp.com and a link to the saidPolicy has been provided elsewhere in this Annual Report.

-The details of programme for familiarizationof Independent Directors with respect to thenature of the industry in which the Company operates business model of the Company theroles rights and responsibilities of Independent Directors etc. The details of suchprogramme and related matters are put up on the website of the Company atwww.shristicorp.com and a link to the said Policy has been provided elsewhere in thisAnnual Report.
+In compliance with the provisions of the Listing Regulations your Company facilitatesvarious programmes/sessions to familiarize Independent Directors with respect to thenature of the industry in which the Company operates business model of the Company theroles rights and responsibilities of Independent Directors etc. The details of suchprogramme and related matters are put up on the website of the Company atwww.shristicorp.com and a link to the said Policy has been provided elsewhere in thisAnnual Report.

-Directors Responsibility Statement
+Directors' Responsibility Statement

 Pursuant to the requirement clause (c) of sub-section (3) of Section 134 of theCompanies Act 2013 your Directors to the best of their knowledge and ability confirmthat: